Adding New Rate Limiting Policies¶

 https://localhost:9443/adminand your admin credentials.

 - Click Subscription Policies under the Rate Limiting Policies section.
-The existing set of throttling tiers are displayed.
+The existing set of rate limiting tiers are displayed.

 To add a new tier, click Add Policy.

-When you are adding a new Subscription level throttling tier, you will see the existing list of subscription tiers in the Subscription Tier List.
+When you are adding a new Subscription level rate limiting tier, you will see the existing list of subscription tiers in the Subscription Tier List.
 In this list, you will find a tier named Unauthenticated, which has a request quota of 500.
 This is the subscription tier, which is automatically applied when the authentication type of your resources is 'None'.
 That is when you can invoke APIs without tokens.
-And this tier is not visible in the throttling tier list of the application.
+And this tier is not visible in the rate limiting tier list of the application.